garyrussell/spring-integration-kafka/README.md

 }
 ```

-As a variant `KafkaMessageListenerContainer` can accept `org.springframework.integration.kafka.core.Partition` array
+As a variant, the `KafkaMessageListenerContainer` can accept `org.springframework.integration.kafka.core.Partition` array
 argument to specify topics and their partitions pair.

 The xml configuration variant is typical too: